 A change to the waiver beneficiary's status may warrant a change in the acuity level of care, thus changing the average per capita cost.
 The beneficiary, the care advisors, physician or provider agencies can request a change in status assessment to identify an adjustment in the care needs.
 If the acuity level increases, the waiver beneficiary has more negotiation power and resources to plan care.
 If the acuity level decreases, the care advisor and financial manager assist the waiver beneficiary in realigning their service needs to ensure service provision is within average per capita cost.
 The care advisor assists the waiver beneficiary to develop a 90-day transition plan to align waiver services as to not create a health and safety risk factor.
 Each waiver beneficiary is given a total of 6 months to align within the average per capita cost upon the discovery of exceeding the average per capita cost.
 When the discovery is made, the waiver beneficiary is informed and the case manager works with the beneficiary to identify other formal or informal services to align within the average per capita cost.
 If after the third month of intervention, the cost of care is significantly over the average per capita cost and the cost of care will not align because of the severity of care needs, a transition plan will be created for a three-month transitioned to traditional Medicaid services and other community services where an average per capita cost is not a factor in planning the care needs.
-The waiver beneficiary is provided Due Process rights.
+The waiver beneficiary is provided Due Process rights through a participant change notification letter.
+The notification letter clearly describes what has changed, when the change will take effect and the timeframe for the waiver participant to appeal the adverse decision.
 Medicaid beneficiaries or their personal representatives have the right to appeal adverse decisions of the State Medicaid agency and receive a fair hearing pursuant to the Social Security Act, 42 C.F.R.
 431.200 et seq. and N.C.G.S. §108A-70.9.